xamdel/custom-instructions-loader/roadmap.md

 -[x] Save new instructions to storage
 -[x] Load saved instructions from storage
 -[x] Display loaded CIs in a list
--[] Add the ability to edit and delete saved instructions from the Popup UI
+-[x] Delete saved instructions from the Popup UI
+-[] Edit instructions
+-[] Page for viewing details of single set of instructions

 ### 3. Content Script
 -[x] Implement script to insert instructions into ChatGPT's textareas